natocool2/Easynet-Pro-KB/project-plan.md

 9. Completion of all Marketing and Communication documents (6 of 6)
 10. Completion of all Technological Development documents (16 of 16)
 11. Completion of all Events and Networking documents (5 of 5)
-12. Completion of four Marketplace and Market documents (4 of 5)
+12. Completion of all Marketplace and Market documents (5 of 5)

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the broader Easynet Pro Ecosystem.
 The consistency in document structure continues to ensure excellent readability for both human users and AI systems.

-With 48 of 69 documents now completed (69.6%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
-The focus now continues on completing the Marketplace and Market section with Management and Administration as the final document.
+With 49 of 69 documents now completed (71.0%), the project remains firmly ahead of schedule and on track to meet its 16-week completion target.
+The focus now shifts to the Education and Training section as the next major component to be developed.

 ## Methodology Refinement